jatinchowdhury18/ComplexNonlinearities/README.md

 Each subfolder contains a specific nonlinearity, including Python simulations and a real-time implementation in JUCE/C++.

+Binary files for each plugin can be found in the `Bin/` folder.
+Currently only Windows builds and **unsigned** Mac builds are available.

 ## License

 The code in this repository is freely available under the GNU General Public License